benchan911/tp/docs/UserGuide.md

 Step by step guide:

-    User:   performance delete
+    >>> performance delete
-    PAC:    Please key in the name of event that you wish to access to its student's performance.
+    Please key in the name of event that you wish to access to its student's performance.
-    User:   event
+    >>>event
-    PAC:    Please key in the name of student that you wish to delete his/her performance
+    Please key in the name of student that you wish to delete his/her performance
-    User:   name
+    >>>name
-    PAC:    The result of student (name) has been deleted successfully under event name.
+    The result of student (name) has been deleted successfully under event name.

 #### 4.3.3.
 View Performance List
 View the list of students' result under a certain event.